winstonlingga/continuous-did-italy-tax/README.md

 ## Repository structure
 - `code/`: data preparation, estimation, and figure scripts
 - `output/`: selected tables and figures
-- `data/`: placeholder only; original data not included
+- `data/`: merged dataset from ISTAT included, original datasets available upon request
 ## Note
 This repository contains a simplified and reorganised version of the original group project code.
 The public version reflects my own restructuring of the workflow for clarity and reproducibility.